runtimeverification/k/docs/user_manual.md

 rule X +Int (Y +Int Z) => (X +Int Y) +Int Z [simplification, concrete]
 ```

-Conversely, the following will only match when _some_ arguments
+Conversely, the following will only match when _all_ arguments
 are symbolic:

 ```k